Purpose of safety investigations

 Publication of the circumstances surrounding a larger number of occurrences enables greater industry awareness of potential safety issues and possible safety action.

-The additional information gathered results in a richer source of information for research and statistical analysis purposes that can be used both by AAID research staff as well as other stakeholders, including the transport agencies and research institutions.
+The additional information gathered results in a richer source of information for research and statistical analysis purposes that can be used both by AAIA research staff as well as other stakeholders, including the transport agencies and research institutions.

 Reviewing the additional information serves as a screening process to allow decisions to be made about whether a full investigation is warranted.
-This addresses the issue of 'not knowing what we don't know' and ensures that the AAID does not miss opportunities to identify safety issues and facilitate safety action.
+This addresses the issue of 'not knowing what we don't know' and ensures that the AAIA does not miss opportunities to identify safety issues and facilitate safety action.

 In cases where the initial decision was to conduct a full investigation, but which, after the preliminary evidence collection and review phase, later suggested that further resources are not warranted, the investigation may be finalized with a short factual report.